LeGi0N09/Fooddy/README.md

 ## 📄 Additional Documentation

-For more details and information, refer to the [documentation](docs/README.md).
+If you would like more details and information, please refer to the [documentation](docs/README.md).

 ---